aws-samples/cloudmosaic-dotnet/Readme.md

 # .NET on AWS: Building End-to-End Serverless .NET Applications

-This guide presents the CloudMosaic serverless demo application first shown in the AWS re:Invent 2018 session [Developing with .NET Core on AWS: What's New](https://www.youtube.com/watch?v=FteCJQcTDc4) and subsequently at various AWS Summits and events.
+This guide presents the CloudMosaic serverless demo application first shown in the AWS re:Invent 2018 session [Developing with .NET Core on AWS: What's New](https://www.youtube.com/watch?v=FteCJQcTDc4).
 The guide acts as a workshop with the modules and steps to follow to deploy the application in your own account.

 > Note: the CI/CD content from the original re:Invent session is not currently discussed in this sample but the necessary AWS CodeBuild files have been retained alongside the code assets for reference.